kuzen/jupyterlab-atom-one-light/readme.md

 Inspired by [VSCode Atom One Light](https://github.com/akamud/vscode-theme-onelight) which is base on [Atom's One Light theme](https://github.com/atom/one-light-syntax).

-This project is under development.
+**WIP**: This project is under development.
 Many styles are not finished yet.
 Only test JupyterLab 3.2.8 in Chrome 79 and Edge 79.

 ![screenshot](./img/screenshot.png)